About HSLDA membership

 - Is my membership and application information kept confidential?

 Yes.
 All information is confidential—including whether or not you have ever applied for membership, whether or not you are a member, all contact and personal information, information about your family, and any information about legal services you have received.
-As explained on our application, if you are a member of an HSLDA Discount Group, we will provide your group administrator with periodic reports that include your name, zip code, account number, and membership date in order to assist groups in keeping accurate records.
+If you are a member of an HSLDA Discount Group, we will provide your group administrator with periodic reports that include your name, zip code, account number, and membership date in order to assist groups in keeping accurate records.

 - I am an HSLDA member.
 How do I contact HSLDA in a legal emergency?